FedEx trailer tips over, strews packages along Turnpike

 FedEx trailer tips over, strews package long Florida's Turnpike

-Traffic continues to be very slow in the area with the right shoulder blocked in the area.
+Traffic was very slow in the area for much of the morning commute with the right shoulder blocked.

-The incident has traffic backed up to mile marker 122 in Martin County.
+The incident was cleared and traffic was back to normal by 10 a.m.

 Scripps Only Content 2021